ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 ## Joining a Security Group {#join}

-This section describes the interactions between a node and the KDC to join a security group.
+This section describes the interactions between a Client and the KDC to join a security group.
 Source authentication of a message sent within the group is ensured by means of a digital signature embedded in the message.
-Subscribers must be able to retrieve Publishers' authentication credentials from a trusted repository, to verify source authenticity of received messages.
-Hence, on joining a group, a Publisher is expected to provide its own authentication credential to the KDC.
+Subscribers must be able to retrieve Publishers' authentication credentials from a trusted repository, to verify source authentication of received messages.
+Hence, on joining a security group, a Publisher is expected to provide its own authentication credential to the KDC.

-On a successful join, the Clients receive the symmetric COSE Key from the KDC to protect the payload of a published topic data.
+On a successful join, the Clients receive from the KDC the symmetric COSE Key used as shared group key to protect the payload of a published topic data.

-The message exchange between the joining node and the KDC follows what is defined in Section 4.3.1.1 of {{I-D.ietf-ace-key-groupcomm}} and only additions or modifications to that specification are defined in this document.
+The message exchange between the joining node and the KDC follows what is defined in {{Section 4.3.1.1 of I-D.ietf-ace-key-groupcomm}} and only additions or modifications to that specification are defined in this document.

 ~~~~~~~~~~~
    Client                               KDC